Dynamic Discount Value Builder

 Value is a Number.
 2

 Text Value is a String.
-Unique string of alpha numeric characters.
+Unique string of alphanumeric characters.

 Order metadata